Arcadier/Plug-In-Sample-Codes/README.md

 File Structure
 --------------
-As explained in our [Plug-in documentation](#), the file structure of each Plug-in's source code is very specific and is reflected in this repository.
+As explained in our [**Plug-in documentation**](#), the file structure of each Plug-in's source code is very specific and is reflected in this repository.
 For example, the honestbee plug in has `honestbee` as root, with 2 subfolders `admin` and `user`.

 `admin` contains the part of the code that executes for the marketplace administrator. `user` has the code that executes for the merchants and buyers.